lfender6445/lfender6445.github.io/_posts/2015-03-17-set-terminal-profile-based-on-session-iterm2.md

 alias @deploy='set_iterm_profile deploy; ssh user@host; set_iterm_profile default;'
 ```

-now your terminal emulator will set the new profile whenever you use the alias to connect to a box. another option is to override the ssh method so it defaults to this behavior, but I prefer the simplicity of aliasing.
+now your terminal emulator will set the new profile whenever you use the alias to connect to a box. when disconnecting, your profile will stitch back to your default :)

 you'll end up with something like this:

 ![iterm session based profile](http://i.imgur.com/0vcioTN.png)

+another option is to override the ssh method so it defaults to this behavior, but I prefer the simplicity of aliasing.

 # some amazing iterm2 profile designs
 iterm2 is a highly customizable terminal emulator for mac osx and ships with many options to tailor appearance.